 Our shower stuff is as pared down as possible for us (we’ve tried shampoo/conditioner combo products and haven’t found any we love) but it really is nice for me and John to use the same shampoo & conditioner (which we get in a giant size so it lasts forever) along with this giant body wash (same thing, lasts for months and months).
 By finding shampoo and conditioner that we both like, we don’t have double the products crowding our shower, and the large sizes ensure that we don’t always feel like we have to pick more up at the store.
 We’ve also discovered that we’re both oddly fond of big pump bottles so they can all just stay put in our hanging shower caddy.
 Yes, we’re that lazy and don’t want to lift and open stuff.
 Oh and I also use our conditioner as shave gel. #rebel

 The only extra product in there for me is this Burt’s Bees deep pore scrub.
 I love how it gently exfoliates (it has those little beads in it) and leaves my skin feeling soft.
+I use it 1-2 times a week in the shower on my face, just to gently slough off dead skin.
 Occasionally I’ll also use coconut oil straight from the jar as a deep hair conditioner / mask (you have to wash it out thoroughly or your hair will be greasy the next day, but it’s great for softening and detangling).

 So We Don’t Smell